 Upon reduction on the four-sphere, the theory of $A$ at low energy is simply Maxwell-Chern-Simons in five curved dimensions.
-In order to analyze the latter theory, it is convenient to parameterize the radial coordinate as \be u(z) = u_{J}k^{1/3}(z)\,, \quad k(z) = 1+z^{2}\,, \ee such that the tip of the D8-brane $u_J$ is located at $z=0$.
+In order to analyze the latter theory, it is convenient to parameterize the radial coordinate as $u(z) = u_{J}k^{1/3}(z),\ k(z) = 1+z^{2}$, such that the tip of the D8-brane $u_J$ is located at $z=0$.
 The axion is the $z$-integral of the component $A_z$ of the gauge field \cite{Bigazzi:2019eks}.
 Considering the symmetries of the configuration, it is sufficient to employ the ansatz with only three field strength components turned on, $F_{x_2 z}, F_{x_3 z}, F_{x_2 x_3}$.
-The action for these components of the field strength can be derived expanding the D8-brane action to quadratic order, obtaining
+The action for these components of the field strength can be derived by expanding the D8-brane action to quadratic order, obtaining